System Design Space

 On-call model

-Every page-alert must have an owner, a runbook, and an explicit expected response time.
+Every page needs an owner, a runbook, and a clear target response time.

-Escalation policy should live next to operational docs and be tested regularly through drills/game days.
+Escalation policy lives near operational docs and is tested through drills or game days.

 Escalation matrix